Royals vs. Twins Player Props Betting Odds

 |0

-- Jose Miranda has 23 hits with two doubles, two home runs, eight walks and 11 RBI.
+- Byron Buxton has four doubles, a triple, five home runs, eight walks and 13 RBI (21 total hits).

 |Opponent